-The ACMG recommends CMA as a first-tier test in the initial postnatal evaluation of individuals with multiple anomalies not specific to a well-delineated genetic syndrome, apparently non-syndromic developmental delay/intellectual disability, and autism spectrum disorders (Manning et al. 2010; South et al. 2013).
+The ACMG recommends CMA as a first-tier test in the initial postnatal evaluation of individuals with multiple anomalies not specific to a well-delineated genetic syndrome, apparently non-syndromic developmental delay/intellectual disability, and autism spectrum disorders (Manning et al. 2010; reaffirmed Manning et al. 2020; South et al. 2013).

 In addition, if a specific syndrome is not readily identified, then chromosomal microarray would be a reasonable first line diagnostic measure for those with early onset epileptic encephalopathy.

 Chromosomal microarray has been found to have diagnostic yields in the approximately 5-30% range in various studies in epilepsy (Noh et al. 2012).
 Specific to epileptic encephalopathies, array comparative hybridization (aCGH) has been reported to identify copy number variants in ~4-13% with further confirmed de novo and pathogenic variants in 2.9-13% (Epilepsy Phenome/Genome Project & Epi4K Consortium 2015; Mercimek-Mahmutoglu et al. 2015).
 Another study found that in patients presenting with early life epilepsies 32/188 (17%) had diagnostic/pathogenic findings on CMA (Berg et al. 2017).
 Other groups have found similar yields (Allen et al. 2015; Poduri 2017; Mefford et al. 2011; Olson et al. 2014; Tumiene et al. 2018).
-This rate is similar to diagnostic rates for ASD as noted by ACMG (Schaefer and Mendelsohn 2013).
+This rate is similar to diagnostic rates for autism spectrum disorders as noted by ACMG (Schaefer and Mendelsohn 2013).

-See the Reproductive Carrier Screening and Prenatal Diagnosis Guidelines for use of microarray in the reproductive setting.
+See the Clinical Appropriateness Guidelines for Genetic Testing for Reproductive Carrier Screening and Prenatal Diagnosis for use of microarray in the reproductive setting.